$altText

 How to connect to VPN (virtual private network)

 Faculty, staff and students working away from campus can securely access campus resources using a virtual private network.
-To learn how, visit Purdue IT's VPN services page.
+To learn how, see How do I connect to the Purdue VPN?

 I have technology questions.
 Where can I get help?